geodezyx.operational package

 Parameters:

-• compressed (bool or None) – check if the pattern matches a compressed RINEX (True) or not (False) if None, does not matter (return both compressed or not)
+• compressed (bool or None, optional) – Check if the pattern matches a compressed RINEX (True) or not (False).
+If None, does not matter (return both compressed or not).

 • specific_sites (list, optional) – Filter only those specific sites.
 The default is [].